alphagov/forms/research/2025-11-18-Welsh-usability-testing-nov25.md

 - Only one person raised the possibility of having a Welsh version of the privacy statement.
 - Some tested saving it empty to see what happened.
 Those who saw that the system allows them to save it empty assume that it will default to the English link.
 - Three added the English link even though it's not in the doc.
-- On the whole, they seems to not be concerned about linking to the English version and didn’t raise the possibility of having a Welsh privacy statement.
-Two people explicitly said they wouldnt have a Welsh privacy notice.
+- On the whole, they don’t seem to be concerned about linking to the English version and didn’t raise the possibility of having a Welsh privacy statement.
+Two people explicitly said they wouldn’t have a Welsh privacy notice.

 **_How do they respond to fields using markdown?_**
 **_Do they need preview?_**